PrairieLearn/PrairieLearn/doc/externalGradingAws.md

 }
 ```

-## Submitting an answer to an autograded question
+## Submitting an answer to an externally graded question

 You must be in student mode for this to work.
 You also have to make at least one modification to the file if you're using the in-browser ACE editor; otherwise, a blank file will be submitted.
 This should be fixed in the future.

-Support for autograded file upload questions will be added soon.
+Support for externally graded file upload questions will be added soon.

 ## Running locally